HDFGroup/vol-rest/README.md

 To build the REST VOL connector, the following libraries are required:

 + libhdf5 - The [HDF5](https://www.hdfgroup.org/downloads/hdf5/) library.
 The HDF5 library
-            used must be at least version 1.12.0; for convenience, a source distribution of HDF5 has been included with the REST VOL connector and can be used during the build process.
-If a pre-built HDF5 distribution is being used instead, it should be built as a shared library only for maximal compatibility with the REST VOL connector.
+            used must be at least version 1.14.0.
+Only the shared library should be built for maximal compatibility with the REST VOL connector.
 Using statically-built HDF5 libraries can cause issues with the REST VOL connector under certain circumstances.
+            Additionally, the HDF5 library must have its high-level interface enabled at build time unless the REST VOL examples are disabled.

 + libcurl (ver.
 7.61.0 or greater) - networking support
     + https://curl.haxx.se/